Before you head out to the stadium, please make sure you are not bringing any restricted items or substances.

 Hours: 11 a.m. to 1 p.m. (local time, stays open 1 day after the last match at the stadium)

 2018 World Cup fixtures

 Stadium Nizhny Novgorod will be hosting the following 2018 World Cup matches: Sweden vs. South Korea (June 18), Argentina vs. Croatia (June 21), England vs. Panama (June 24), Switzerland vs. Costa Rica (June 27), a 1/8 final on July 1, and quarter-final on July 6.

-The construction of the 45,000-seat stadium began in 2015 and, according to plans, is to be completed in December 2017.
-After the world championship, the arena will be used as a multifunctional sports complex and home field of the local Olimpiyets football club.
+Construction began in 2015 on the 45,000-seat Stadium Nizhny Novgorod.
+After the World Cup, the arena will be used as a multimodal sports complex and the home of the local football club, Olimpiets.

 - Ulitsa Dolzhanskaya, 2/1